rafal-majewski/nodejs-app-template/README.md

 npm run start
 ```

-Note: This will command will fail if the application has not been built (no `dist` directory)!
+Note: This will command will fail if the application has not been compiled (no `dist` directory)!

 ### Test the application